-Formula 1 will race at Autodromo Internazionale del Mugello for the first time in 2020.
-Here’s everything you need to know about the newest venue on the F1 calendar.
+Formula 1 raced at Autodromo Internazionale del Mugello for the first time in 2020.
+Here’s everything you need to know about the host circuit of the Tuscan Grand Prix!

 |FIRST F1 RACE||2020|

 |NUMBER OF LAPS||59|